Should I Advertise in… Magazines

 Every day, small business owners get peppered with offers from various companies promising results for advertising.
 We’re taking a hard, unbiased look at all of these various venues, and offering our opinion on each.
 So, without any more exposition…

 Magazines were a once-thriving industry and there was a magazine for every hobby, career, sport, passion and more.
 And for good reason – these used to be the primary way of publishing niche-specific stories, information, and advertising.
-If you sold air-soft rifles, you had better be in the latest issue of West Coast Air Rifle Hobbiest.
+If you sold air-soft rifles, you had better be in the latest issue of West Coast Air Rifle Hobbyist.
 These days, due to the internet, it’s increasingly difficult to survive as a very, very niche publication, or a very broad and non-specific publication, due to the accessibility of information online.
-For years now, we’ve heard of the death of magazines (and newspapers), and indeed, the number of publications failing in the last decade or so has been alarming, so much so that there are websites dedicated to keeping track of magazine failures.
+For years now, we’ve heard of the death of magazines (and newspapers), and indeed, the number of publications failing in the last couple decades or so has been alarming.
 Personally, I worked for a publisher that produced four different publications that went out of business in 2008, and had two other publications that I helped produce go out of business around the same time.

 But that’s not all the news.
 Today, there are actually a lot of great publications doing fairly well these days.
 Publishers who specialized and found a great niche, publishers who were on the forefront of incorporating the web, and national publications that were able to persist and take over market share, are doing fairly well.

 The first thing I want to do to determine if magazine ads are a good spend is categorize them by their target markets and audience.
 There are, in my opinion, three main types of magazines: national distributions, niche publications, and advertorials.